Do you remember the first mobile phone you ever saw or used?

-He was a homebuilder, and he used this phone when he was out on job sites to communicate with clients and with his office.
+At the time, he was a homebuilder, and he used this phone when he was out on job sites to communicate with clients and with his office.
 Sometimes, he would even call my mom on this phone.

-We thought it was the coolest thing ever.
+Truly, we thought it was the coolest thing ever.

-A few years later, someone created a home phone that could be carried away from the socket on the wall.
+Then, a few years later, someone created a home phone that could be carried away from the socket on the wall.
 It was all “the rage” to have a mobile phone at home.
 You couldn’t take them very far, but you could carry the phone up to your room or out on the back porch to talk.
 We thought it was amazing to be able to talk away from the phone cord or wall plug.